httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ## Mismatching Offset

 This section defines the "https://iana.org/assignments/http-problem-types#mismatching-upload-offset" problem type {{PROBLEM}}.
-An upload resource MAY use this problem type in a response to an upload append request ({{upload-appending}}) to indicate that the `Upload-Offset` header field in the request does not match the upload resource's offset.
-The resource SHOULD provide its offset in the `expected-offset` member and the offset from the upload append request in the `provided-offset` member.
+A server MAY use this problem type when responding to an upload append request ({{upload-appending}}) to indicate that the `Upload-Offset` header field in the request does not match the upload resource's offset.

+Two problem type extension members are defined: the `expected-offset` and `provided-offset` members.
+A response using this problem type SHOULD populate both members, with the value of `expected-offset` taken from the upload resource and the value of `provided-offset` taken from the upload append request.

 The following example shows an example response, where the resource's offset was 100, but the client attempted to append at offset 200: